mavidvd/data-ber-03-20/Labs/module-2_labs/04_bi-tableau/04_lab-intro-to-tableau/README.md

     c.
 You still don't know about the confirmed cases and death count in relation to the recovered case count.
 So, you create a histogram with countries and 3 side-by-side measures including total confirmed cases, total deaths, total recovered (columns) and those measured values on the y-axis.

     d.
 The absolute numbers do not tell you how the number of confirmed cases have accumulated over time.
-For this you create a line plot for all countries (color) with greater than 50,000 cases with "Days Since First Case" on the x-axis and accumulated confirmed cases on the y-axis.
+For this you create a line plot for all countries (color) with greater than 50,000 cases with "Days Since First 100 Cases" on the x-axis and accumulated confirmed cases on the y-axis.
 Include an animation to plot the data day by day.

     e.
 Now you can look at the other measures over time using a lineplot with cumulative measures including total confirmed, total deaths and total recovered (rows) each day (columns).